OscarDS/pymemdyn/manual/pymemdyn-manual.md

+# - Introduction

-**py-MEMdyn** is a python library developed to automate the process of setting up the simulation, via Molecular Dynamics (MD), of G-protein Coupled Receptors (GPCR’s) embedded in a cell membrane.
+**py-MEMdyn** is a python package developed to automate the process of setting up the simulation, via Molecular Dynamics (MD), of G-protein Coupled Receptors (GPCR’s) embedded in a cell membrane.
 The protocol can be adapted to insert other transmembrane proteins, not only GPCR’s.
 The